 You don't need fancy tools to make compost.
 Here are five compost gadgets that you shouldn't buy, and what to use instead.

 I know, I know...the fancy gardening catalogs will try to convince you that you desperately need a compost tumbler and a bunch of other unnecessary gadgets to make compost.
 Just say no!
 It’s easy and inexpensive to make compost without any special tools.

 Remember, the fancy gardening catalogs are in business to make money.
 Keep in mind that they charge $159 for a seed starting light that you can make yourself for $10!

-Here’s the truth about compost tumblers and other compost-making gadgets that you don’t need.
+Here’s the truth about compost making tools that you don't need.
 Some of these are a downright rip-off.

 The compost tumbler is supposed to “save time and effort” because you put the materials in and then occasionally turn the crank to produce compost.
 Guess what!
 The bin isn’t what makes the compost...it’s your ingredients and a little bit of mixing that does the trick.

 My suggestion: If you simply must have a compost tumbler, lay this 44 gallon trash can on its side and roll it around the backyard.
 It's $38.57.

 It’s like a tiny, decorative trash can for your kitchen counter...that's $22.95 (OMG).
 Some even come with tiny trash bag liners and/or charcoal filters, which just add to the cost.

 My suggestion: put your kitchen scraps in an empty #10 can (like the kind you use when you make Crockpot Spaghetti Sauce) and empty it daily.
 Cost: $2.99

 If made properly, compost gets warm because of decomposition and bacterial activity.
 I am currently too busy/not Type-A enough to monitor the exact temperature of my compost pile.
 However, if you’re made of money or dead-set on accuracy, you can buy a compost thermometer (yes, really).